xsuite/xsuite/docs/apireference.rst

     ``s`` in metres without factorials.
 Update coefficient entries or slices in place to rebuild the expansion; array shapes remain fixed.

+    ``num_phi`` stores the resolved integer and is fixed at construction;
+    it cannot be a deferred expression.
+Fields are evaluated through ``y**num_phi``, with one extra scalar-potential coefficient stored for the derivative giving ``By``.

     ``knl`` and ``ksl`` are read-only arrays of strengths integrated over the tracked interval. ``ksoll`` contains the integrated longitudinal profile in a one-entry array. ``straight`` and ``angle`` are read-only; the latter is ``length * h``. ``ds`` is updated to ``length / nstep`` when the length or step count changes.

+    ``get_field(x, y, s_local)`` uses the distance from the element entrance and evaluates the polynomial at ``s_start + s_local``.
+The same local coordinate convention applies to thick slices.

+    This element and its thick slices do not radiate, even when radiation is enabled for the line.
+Spin tracking is unsupported.

 .. automethod:: xtrack.BFieldExpansion.get_field